This is part of our series on board games by age. For more info check out our comprehensive guide to picking games for kids.

 Published by: Catan Studios Ages 10+ Players: 3-4 Time: 60 minutes

-A well-respected and timeless classic, with its iconic hexagonal game board: Catan is a game about exploring, settling, and trading where resource management is key to victory, but so is having negation and persuasion skills.
+A well-respected and timeless classic, with its iconic hexagonal game board: CATAN is a game about exploring, settling, and trading where resource management is key to victory, but so are negation and persuasion skills.

 The island players inhabit will be built with randomly selected tiles that represent different resources and start with a number of settlements and roads.
 Players will receive a certain number of resources each turn but in order to build roads and settlements of their own, they will need to work together with other players and trade cards to acquire the resources they need.